A military couple still occupies because they enjoy the historical decor.

 Most Probably so, by one or more entities; possibly a military officer and his wife.
-Who they may be is unknown, as the entities who reside here are disciplined and don’t interact too much with this world; at least not much has been made public.
+Who they may be is unknown, as the entities who reside here are disciplined and don’t interact too much with this world.
+Not much has been made public.

-There maybe a lack of published evidence, but the aroma by the door, and the picture caught on film by Tomasina Doran strongly suggest that something is here, keeping the staff and visitors company!
+There may be a lack of published evidence, but the aroma by the door, and the picture caught on film by Tomasina Doran, strongly suggest that something is here, and keeping the staff and visitors company!

 Tomasina Doran, who was a member of the paranormal investigation group, Seattle Ghost, told me in an email: “We were on an investigation and had spent a few nights there Halloween a number of years ago.
 It was a great investigation and we came up with lots of evidence that Fort Warden is extremely haunted.”

-The picture caught by Tomasina shows an apparition in purple, that she reported was a male, but he seems to be talking to someone, perhaps over by the desk.
+The picture caught by Tomasina shows an apparition in purple, that she reported was a male, but he seems to be talking to someone, perhaps over by a desk.

 Little in the way of personal responses have been reported by the volunteers or visitors, though some have been reported

-Personal experiences: When I went up to the second floor of this lovely house on the self-tour, I became slightly dizzy and tingly, that told me that there was an entity or two who were present.
+Personal experiences: When I went up to the second floor of this lovely house on the self-tour, I became slightly dizzy and tingly.
+That told me there was an entity or two who were present.